dafthack/MailSniper/README.md

 # MailSniper
 MailSniper is a penetration testing tool for searching through email in a Microsoft Exchange environment for specific terms (passwords, insider intel, network architecture information, etc.).
 It can be used as a non-administrative user to search their own email, or by an Exchange administrator to search the mailboxes of every user in a domain.

+MailSniper also includes additional modules for password spraying, and gathering the Global Address List from OWA and EWS.

 For more information check out this [blog post](http://www.blackhillsinfosec.com/?p=5296).

 ## Quick Start Guide